quinnmclaughlin42/configure-ad/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Lastly, to showcase the connection of the two VM’s, we open Windows Powershell within the Client VM.
-Typing ‘ping’ alongside the DC’s Private IP Address (10.0.0.4) will show us that the VM’s are able to send and receive data from one another.
+Lastly, to showcase the connection of the two VMs, we open Windows Powershell within the Client VM.
+Typing ‘ping’ alongside the DC’s Private IP Address (10.0.0.4) will show us that the VMs are able to send and receive data from one another.
 To dig a bit deeper, we’ll also type ‘ipconfig /all’, which upon scrolling down will show the DC’s Private IP Address listed as ‘DNS Servers’, showing us the infrastructure is now in place to deploy Active Directory (showcased in a separate project).
 </p>
 <br />